I grew up in the "classic rock" era, but I love music of every genre. I love sharing my old favorites while still discovering new artists.

 American singer-songwriter Ben Harper plays an eclectic mix of blues, folk, soul, reggae, and rock music.
 He also receives rave reviews for his guitar and slide guitar skills.

-He was born in Pomona, California on the 8th of October, 1969.
+He was born in Pomona, California on October 8, 1969.
 Raised by his mom, he learned to play guitar as a child.
 He learned to love music through his maternal grandparents, who ran a music store.

 When he was nine years old, Harper went to a Bob Marley concert.
 It made quite an impression, as Marley became an important musical influence.